institut-de-genomique/NaS/README.md

 	--e	       : ONLY in sensitive mode : score threshold parameter of last, default is 40

+	--t            : number of substrings for compareads, default is 3

+        --k            : size of substrings for compareads, default is 32

 	--nb_proc    : Number of parallel task, default is 1

 	-h           : help message